SimbaBlock/slppp/README.md

 # SLP++ Layer II Protocol
-SLP++ Layer II protocol, Safety & Simple base on original  [SLP.](https://github.com/simpleledger/slp-specifications)
+Layer II protocol, Safety & Simple base on original  [SLP.](https://github.com/simpleledger/slp-specifications)
 SLP++ operate on non-stand UTXOs,which can includes any state of your business.
 ## Transaction struture